DAVID J. WILLIS ATTORNEY

 Good record keeping is both important and required.
 In fact, series insulation is preserved only so long as "records maintained for that particular series account for the assets associated with that series separated from the other assets of the company or any other series."
 Tex.
 Bus.
 Orgs.
 Code § 101.601(b)(1).
 In other words, records must be maintained "in a manner so that the assets of the series can be reasonably identified by specific listing, category, type, quantity, or computational or allocational formula or procedure."
 Tex.
 Bus.
 Orgs.
 Code § 101.603(b).
 Implicit in the statute is the idea that assets and liabilities of a series can and should be separate both from the assets and liabilities of other series and those of the company at large.
 Commingling among these categories should be avoided.

-As always, records should be kept in anticipation of litigation, particularly litigation that includes piercing allegations, since such allegations (abusive though they may be) are nearly automatic in contemporary business litigation.
-Internal documents that reasonably identify the activities of each series are therefore important from the standpoint of anticipating and preparing for litigation.
+As always, records should be kept in anticipation of litigation, particularly litigation that includes piercing allegations, since such allegations (abusive though they may be in non-fraud situations) are so common as to be nearly automatic.
+Internal documents that reasonably identify the activities of each series are therefore important from the standpoint of preparing for litigation.

 (1) creates a much higher level of liability or potential for legal action than businesses in other series;

 (2) as a significantly different debt structure (involving development loans, personal guarantees, and the like) than that in other series;

 (3) receives significantly different tax treatment from other series or is involved in a payment plan with the IRS;

 (4) serves as a management entity with exposure to the public (tenants, vendors, contractors, and the like) since this function is better placed in a separate LLC altogether.

 Title Insurance and Assumed Names